MartinKuhne/CodeInterview/Rover/README.md

 M: 2 0 S
 ~~~

 However, the first rover ended at 2 1, so the second rover would pass through the same square.
-In my opinion, the second rover would stop at 1 1.

-## Notes
+## Future improvements

-* Concurrency was not requested, but I left it in as it was implemented already
-* There is always more to do, dependency injection, making the code more testable by removing direct calls to Console.* etc.
+- [ ] Do not leave the starting point if the rover would collide or run out of bounds
+- [ ] Refactor the command line interface to not be tightly coupled to Console.WriteLine (code as is is not testable)
+- [ ] Remove the concurrency and reservation system as it was not required by the spec
+- [ ] Reject initial input if the rovers start out of bounds

 > Disclaimer: I created this code entirely on my own